 On the boat I handle our navigation and weather software, using our HF Radio and Pactor modem for accessing data when offshore.
-We use Coastal Navigator on a PC for our backup navigation program and weather imaging.
+We use OpenCPN on a PC for our backup navigation program and weather imaging.
 We also use an iPad onboard with an assortment of tools including iNavX, recording barometer, anchor alarms, and lots of other handy tools.
 An older Raymarine integrated system provides our main navigation suite.

 My Professional History